 The Nittany Lions picked up their first corner at the 23:00 mark and had two good shots saved by Nelson.
-Penn State took another corner a minute later, had another shot blocked, and led 1-0 despite controlling the action for the first 15:00 of play.
-James Madison pushed the ball down to the Penn State side of the field, picking up its first penalty corner at the 18:30 mark.
+Penn State took another corner a minute later, had another shot blocked, and led 1-0 despite controlling the action for the first 15:00 of play, James Madison pushed the ball down to the Penn State side of the field, picking up its first penalty corner at the 18:30 mark.
 Megan Guzzardi took JMU's first shot but it sailed wide of Lion keeper Jenny Rizzo (Hershey, Pa.).
 Moira Putsch (Media, Pa.) moved a consequent fast break into the Duke circle and forced a corner with 15:30 on the clock.
 Anna Simon (Hanau, Germany) had the initial shot blocked and Katie Dembrowski (Palmyra, Pa.) scored off the rebound at the 15:24 mark.
 Penn State quickly scored again, with Lisa Winters (Hershey, Pa.) passing the ball off to sophomore Alexis Horst (Port Trevorton, Pa.) who found the back of the cage just over a minute later to put Penn State up 3-0.

 The Dukes worked the ball down to the Lion side of the field, looking to cut into what was now a three-goal Penn State lead.
-But the Penn State defense, led by Simon, Cori Conley (Oak Park, III.) and sophomore Madison Huston (Gloucester Point, Va.) kept them from mounting a serious threat and Penn State gained possession.
+But the Penn State defense, led by Simon, Cori Conley (Oak Park, III.) and sophomore Madison Huston (Gloucester Point, Va), kept them from mounting a serious threat and Penn State regained possession.
 Another Lion comer at the 9:50 mark forced Nelson into another save that kept Penn State from extending its edge.
 The Lions Emily Klinger (Selinsgrove, Pa.), Gini Bramley (Elizabethtown, Pa.) and the rest of the Lion forwards kept possession as the clock moved to 5:00.
 James Madison had a player advantage at the 5:10 mark and picked up a penalty comer with 3:30 on the clock.
 Penn State blocked the shot and the player advantage ended.
-Penn State worked the ball downfield and forced a comer with 1:20 on the clock.
-Simon had her initial shot blocked and junior Bree Bednarski (Wyorning, Pa.) knocked the rebound through for the goal with just :57 left and the Nittany Lions carried that lead into the halfitme break.
-Penn State works of VAU's shots being on goal.
+Penn State worked the ball downfield and forced a corner with 1:20 on the clock.
+Simon had her initial shot blocked and junior Bree Bednarski (Wyoming, Pa.) knocked the rebound through for the goal with just :57 left and the Nittany Lions carried that lead into the halftime break.
+Penn State out shot James Madison 14-2 and had a 5-2 penalty corner advantage.
+Rizzo had no saves for Penn State with neither of JMU's shots being on goal.
 Nelson had seven saves for James Madison as the Lions had a very accurate first half with 11 of their 14 shots on goal.